HiranyamayHazra101922/Quiz-Website/README.md

-# 🎯 Quizyfuizy
+# 🧠🤯 BrainBuzz

-**Quizyfuizy** is a fun and interactive quiz web app built with HTML, CSS, and JavaScript.
+**BrainBuzz** is a fun and interactive quiz web app built with HTML, CSS, and JavaScript.
 It helps users test their general knowledge in a vibrant, responsive, and engaging interface.

 ---